No. 7 Wisconsin rolls past Arkansas-Pine Bluff 92-58

 With the 6-foot-11 Reuvers, 6-10 Potter and 6-8 Ford across the front, the Badgers enjoyed a huge size advantage over Arkansas-Pine Bluff, whose tallest starter was 6-9 sophomore Alvin Stredic Jr., who picked up three first-half fouls.

-Wisconsin scored 38 points in the paint compaired to 18 for the Golden Lions.
+Wisconsin scored 38 points in the paint compared to 18 for the Golden Lions.
 The Badgers also shot 10-for-19 from 3-point range, including three by Trice.

-It was the second consecutive slow start for Arkansas-Pine Bluff, which fell behind 20-5 en route to a 99-57 loss at Marquette on Wednesday.
+“When you play against two guys like they have inside, 6-10 and 6-11, it was tough on our guys,” Ivory said.
+“But, it’s a good learning experience for our team going into the conference … We won’t see any big guys that skilled in our league.”

+It was the second consecutive easy victory for the Badgers, who defeated Eastern Illinois 77-67 in their opener on Wednesday after leading by 23 at the half.

 BIG PICTURE